 Next, use LINK86 to link the modules of the TBASIC interpreter job together.
-Before you do this, however, copy the file SBCIOL.LIB from the iSBC 957A release diskette to your configuration diskette.
+Before you do this, however, copy the file APXIOL.LIB from the iSBC 957B release diskette (of SBCIOL.LIB from the iSBC 957A release diskette) to your configuration diskette.
 Also copy the interface library, RPIFL.LIB, from the Nucleus release diskette to your configuration diskette.
 Place the diskettes in the proper drives of the development system (system diskette in drive F0, configuration diskette in drive F1, demonstration system release diskette in drive F2, and scratch and listing diskette in drive F3), and enter the following command:

-LINK8 6 :F2:TBASIC.OBJ, &
+LINK8 6 :F2:TBASIC.OBJ, &amp;

-:F2:PTHI0.OBJ, &
+:F2:PTHIO.OBJ, &

 :F2:PTOKEN.OBJ, &

 :F2:PERR.OBJ, &

 :F2:PINT.LIB, &

-:F1:SBCIOL.LIB, &
+:F1:APXIOL.LIB, æ

 :F1:RPIFL.LIB &

-то :F3:TBASIC.LNK MAP PRINT(:F3:TBASIC.MP1)
+TO :F3:TBASIC.LNK MAP PRINT(:F3:TBASIC.MP1)